damianfanaro/damianfanaro.github.io/_posts/2015-04-06-markdown-cheat-sheet.md

   * [Chapter 2](#chapter-2)
   * [Chapter 3](#chapter-3)
 ```

-will jump to these sections:
+Will jump to these sections:

 ```
 ## Chapter 1 <a id="chapter-1"></a>